WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 - **Type:** `Array`

-Similar to how the block's style variations can be declared, a block type can define block variations the user can pick from.
-The difference is that rather than changing only the visual appearance, this field provides a way to apply initial custom attributes and inner blocks at the time when a block is inserted.
-All variations by default will show up in the inserter in addition to the regular block type item.
-When the `isDefault` flag is set for any of the variations listed, then it overrides the regular block type item in the inserter instead.
+Similarly to how the block's style variations can be declared, a block type can define block variations that the user can pick from.
+The difference is that, rather than changing only the visual appearance, this field provides a way to apply initial custom attributes and inner blocks at the time when a block is inserted.

+By default, all variations will show up in the Inserter in addition to the regular block type item.
+However, setting the `isDefault` flag for any of the variations listed will override the regular block type in the Inserter.

 {% codetabs %}
 {% ES5 %}